 What I discovered probably won’t surprise you.
 The I that I am in nature IS nature.
 That stranger I discovered waiting for me each time I disappeared into the wilderness under pack, usually accompanied only by dog under pack, the good looking stranger with the winning personality, was my own human nature.
 Its our evolutionary legacy, but it is no longer valued much by society.
 We can thank Freud and his evil nephew Edward Bernays for that.

 The fundamental flaw in Freudian psychology is placing ego at the center of the self, prompting us to think and act like: “I am the center of the world.
 The world revolves around me, and all my problems flow from the way the world treats me.”
 That is admittedly a caricature, but the self-centered attitude of modern Americans is real.
-It’s inwardly focused, with the world as the outer threat (“The principle task of civilization, its actual raison d’être, is to defend us against nature,” said Freud), and this dualistic, indwelling view dooms us to unhappiness.
+It’s inwardly focused, with the world as the outer threat (“The principle task of civilization, its actual raison d’être, is to defend us against nature,” said Freud), and this dualistic, indwelling view dooms us to unhappiness. (ed. note: this self-centered orientation is currently being reinforced by APA’s focus on “eco-anxiety,” which is a symptom of climate trauma, while ignoring the trauma of the larger organism, Gaia, thus making it appear as if she is threatening our mental health, when in reality it is our mental imbalance and neurosis that is threatening HER well being).

 So what is wrong with the egoic world view foisted on us by Freud & Bernays, and why does it inevitably lead us to ruin?
-What was it that caused a coke-addled, power-mad Freud to politically abuse his former protege when Carl Jung insisted that there were many flies in the Freudian ointment?
+What was it that caused Freud to politically abuse his former protege when Carl Jung insisted that there were many flies in the Freudian ointment?
 It is important to know, because our own history more or less turned on this point, and the flaw has been reinforced endlessly by the public relations machine that Bernays invented on the basis of Uncle Sigmund’s darkest insights into human depravity.

-What happens to be dead wrong with the Freudian world view, and what has long infected mainstream psychology and American culture as a result, is that it leaves no place in the identity of our self for the natural world we humans co-evolved with, the very life source which we are all dependent on for our nourishment, sanity and survival.
+What happens to be dead wrong with the Freudian world view, and what has long infected mainstream psychology and American culture as a result, is that it leaves no place in the identity of self for the natural world we humans co-evolved with, the very life source which we are all dependent on for our nourishment, sanity and survival.

-“Eco” means “home,” and in contrast to ego-psychology (a more accurate description of main stream psychology derived from Freud), eco-psychology grounds our self in our experience of the natural world — the world which we are connected to as if by an invisible umbilical cord.
+“Eco” means “home,” and in contrast to ego-psychology (a more accurate description of main stream psychology derived from Freud), eco-psychology grounds our self phenomenologically in our experience of the natural world — the world which we are connected to as if by an invisible umbilical cord.
 In other words, the world exists at the center of our self identity – we revolve around it.

 The practical difference in emphasis becomes quite stark in practice: an ego psychologist will focus on how our world – defined as our partner, our family, our work environment, friends and community – relates to us, “there is the source of my problems,” while ecopsychology examines how we relate to the world – especially our connection to the natural world in our experience and in our hearts and minds.